 News Releases - In the fall of each year, a news release is distributed to all North Dakota daily and weekly newspapers and broadcast media outlets notifying the public of the completion of the Final STIP and of the start of the development of the next STIP.
-It affords the public opportunities to provide comments to points of contacts such as District Engineers, County Engineers, Metropolitan Planning Organizations (MPO), Bureau of Indian Affairs (BIA), or other appropriate agencies.
+It affords the public opportunities to provide comments to points of contact such as NDDOT District Engineers, County Engineers, Metropolitan Planning Organizations (MPO), Bureau of Indian Affairs (BIA), or other appropriate agencies.

-In the Spring/Summer of each year, a second news release is issued notifying the public of the release of the Draft STIP and the start of a 30 day comment period.
+In the Spring/Summer of each year, a second news release is issued notifying the public of the release of the Draft STIP and the start of a 30-day comment period.

 An amendment to the Final STIP can be processed anytime during the year if there is a large change in a project's cost or scope, or if a new project is added to the STIP.
-The amendment is handled by issuing a news release notifying the public of the change or addition.
+The amendment is handled by issuing a news release notifying the public of the change or addition and allowing 15 days for public review and written comment.